programzzh/FreeTime/README.md

 For a better tomorrow, i made up my mind to accomplish everything.
 So when i have free time, i like to think about new things.
 If you are confused, welcome to join us.
-I will progress with you and achieve my goals.
+I will progress with you and achieve goals.